MikeRodziewicz/Raspi_monitoring/README.md

+## Raspi_monitoring

-## pony_orm_connector
+## Technology used:
+- Python
+- Docker
+- FastAPI
+- PonyORM
+- MySQL

 # Assumptions:

-Small project to get familiar with Pony orm but more importantly with deployment on linux.
+Small project to get familiar with PonyORM and FastAPI but more importantly with deployment on linux.
 I will use raspberry pi, docker and python to get it running.
+Application will run on the RPI, monitor the temperature and perhaps a few other statistics.
+It will then use PonyORM to store them in MySQL database.
+There will also be FastAPI app, that will expose this data via RESTful API.

+I will consider it a success, when running a docker container I can get the data via postman from another machine in the network.

 Plan:
 Step 1: